citp/privacy-policy-historical/s/sn/sne/sneakhype.com.md

-> *The following text is extracted and transformed from the sneakhype.com privacy policy that was archived on 2014-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141205132153id_/http%3A//sneakhype.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sneakhype.com privacy policy that was archived on 2015-06-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150607145607id_/http%3A//sneakhype.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - SNEAKHYPE
+# Privacy Policy | Sneakhype

 **What information do we collect?**